thi-truong/thi-truong.github.io/_posts_unpublished/2022-09-25-tech-setup.md

 # Hardware

-Laptop: 2022 ROG Zephyrus G14 GA402RJ_GA402RJ
-System: Windows 11
+* Laptop: 2022 ROG Zephyrus G14 GA402RJ_GA402RJ, System: Windows 11

-I also use a 2015 Macbook Pro on loan from department.
+* Second laptop: 2015 Macbook Pro on loan from department.
 It is gigantic at 15".
+I only use it for IgPet.
+* I use [Chrome Remote Desktop](https://remotedesktop.google.com/) to do all of my work on Windows

 # Software

-TeXStudio + MikTeX
+* TeXStudio + MikTeX
-Zotero
+* Zotero
-Adobe Illustrator
+* Adobe Illustrator
-IgPet
+* IgPet
-Microsoft Office Suite
+* Microsoft Office Suite
-ImageJ
+* ImageJ
-Blender
+* Blender

 # Physical space

-Ducky Mechanical Keyboard
+* Ducky Mechanical Keyboard
-Razer Mouse
+* Razer Mouse
-Laptop Stand
+* Laptop Stand
-External monitor (may bump up to 2 and bring the second one into office?
+* External monitor (may bump up to 2 and bring the second one into office?

 ## Other services or subscriptions

-Dropbox
+* Dropbox
-Rescue Time
+* Rescue Time
-Notions
+* Notions
-Scrivener
+* Scrivener
-Affinity Designer
+* Affinity Designer